DanWang1230/Seattle_sports/README.md

 `matplotlib`

+---

 ## Motivation

-This project was concerned with answering the question of how the win percentages of the four major Seattle sports teams (Seahawks, Mariners, Sounders FC, and Storm) have changed.
+* This project concerns about answering the question of how the win percentages of the four major Seattle sports teams (Seahawks, Mariners, Sounders FC, and Storm) have changed.

+* A blog post can found [here](https://danwang.page/pages/seattle_sports.html).

+---

 ## Files in this repository

 The jupyter notebook shows the steps of data gathering, assessing, cleaning, analyzing, modeling, and visualizing.

+---

 ## Results